mrosenback/MortagePlan/README.md

 - Maven Build Tool -

-To build code, in projects folder, type in cmd:
+To build code, start cmd and move to project folder, then type:

     mvn package